 Regulations and Policies Affecting Diamond Classification

-One widely recognized framework is the Kimberley Process Certification Scheme, established to prevent conflict diamonds from entering global markets.
-Participating countries verify the origin of rough diamonds before international shipment.
+Diamonds are subject to international regulations and certification standards to ensure transparency and consumer protection.
+One widely recognized framework is the Kimberley Process Certification Scheme, which helps prevent conflict diamonds from entering global markets.

-Several regulatory and policy areas influence the diamond sector:
+Several policy areas influence the diamond sector:

-Import and export documentation requirements
+- Import and export documentation requirements

-Certification standards for gemstone grading
+- Certification standards for gemstone grading

-Environmental regulations affecting mining operations
+- Environmental regulations for mining operations

-Consumer protection laws related to product labeling
+- Consumer protection laws for product labeling

 Tools and Resources for Learning About Diamond Quality